 Mat Quest, Chapter 2: 1975, The Garden

-Mat Quest is a chronological viewing guide to the WWE archive on Peacock.
+Mat Quest is a chronological viewing guide to the wild and woolly archive of wrestling.
 Jump in and follow along with us!

 We started our journey with a Madison Square Garden card from 1973 and continue that journey, from the same venue, while jumping ahead to 1975.